-This is Lily (#1 below) Rock solid trail horse gentle enough for anyone.
+This is Lily -- Rock solid trail horse now living in Texas

 SIRE: Call Him The Flash, our 20 year old Stallion that is Colonel Freckles and Zan Parr Bar breeding.
 He is also an AQHA reining point earner in very limited showing.

 DAM: Zans Tonya, a daughter of our double bred Driftwood stallion that we had for many years and exported to the UK .
 His foals are 'born broke' and have made outstanding ranch horses and saddle horses for many years.
 Zans Tonya has produced some of the best foals we have raised.
 She was used on the ranch for several years before she was bred.
 Tonya has an exquisite 2018 dun filly at her side this year.
 This filly is also for sale.